-- Drain the fish of its accumulated liquid, brush off any of the rubs that have not dissolved and place the fish on a sheet of aluminum foil.
+- Drain the fish of its accumulated liquid and brush off any rub that has not dissolved.
+Place the fillets on a sheet of aluminum foil.

-- Put the foil on the side of the grill away from the coals.
+- Place the foil on the side of the grill away from the coals.

-- Poke some holes in the foil and cover the grill, closing all the vents but one.
+- Poke a few holes in the foil and cover the grill, closing all the vents but one.

 - Check the fish for doneness after 15 minutes.
-It is done if it flakes if touched with a fork near the edges.
-It should also be firm, with a shiny crust and opaque but not dry inside.
+It is done if it flakes when touched with a fork near the edges.
+It should also be firm and opaque with a shiny crust, but not dry inside.

 Grilling With Gas

-- If you are using a gas grill, remove the racks, turn the heat of one burner to low and top the lava rocks or heat plate over that burner with the soaked chips.
+- If you are using a gas grill, remove the racks, turn one burner to low, and top the lava rocks or heat plate over that burner with the soaked chips.